Leukoplakia: More than just White Patches in the Mouth

 2. Size, Shape, and More:

-• Shape: The borders of these patches are irregular and not perfectly shaped.
+• Shape: The borders of these patches are usually irregular and uneven.

-• Texture: The lesions can either be smooth, thin, and uniform, or rough, thick, and cracked.
+• Texture: Lesions can be smooth, thin, and uniform—or rough, thick, and grooved.

 What Causes Leukoplakia?

-Leukoplakia has a few possible causes, but the best-known trigger is tobacco in its various forms.
+Leukoplakia has several potential causes, but the best-known trigger is tobacco in its various uses.

-Rarely, leukoplakia occurs without any clear reason, which we call Idiopathic Leukoplakia.
-But most of the time, there's something specific going on—something that can also increase the risk of cancer down the line (infections, alcohol, chronic irritation, nutritional deficiencies).
+Leukoplakia can also occur without any clear reason, which we call Idiopathic Leukoplakia.
+But most of the time, there's something specific constantly irritating your mouth, such as infections, alcohol, or chronic irritation.

 1. Tobacco: The Main Culprit